Adas Yeshurun Synagogue (Augusta, Ga.)

 Identifier: Mss 166

-Overview Jack Steinberg Papers consist of information he collected on Adas Yeshurun, the Congregation Children of Israel Sisterhood and the Augustan community.
+Abstract Jack Steinberg Papers consist of information he collected on Adas Yeshurun, the Congregation Children of Israel Sisterhood and the Augustan community.
 This collection does not contain any personal or family history on the Steinberg family.
 The largest piece of the collection consists of Sisterhood minutes and program activities from 1938 – 1984.
-Other sections of the collection include Annual Reports, Rabbi Goldburg’s writing, High Holy Day, M. Harry Stein paper, and history of Congregation...
+Other sections of the collection include Annual Reports, Rabbi Goldburg’s writing, High Holy Day, M. Harry Stein paper, and history of...

 Dates: Majority of material found within 1802 - 1994